willkg/blog/posts/mozilla/socorro_dev_env.rst

 forth.

-If you can't throw the environment out and start over trivially, then these sorts of changes are much harder to work on and much harder to review.
+If you can't throw the environment out and start over trivially, then these types of changes are much harder to work on and much harder to review.

 **Documentation covers getting started and important use cases, but isn't a maintenance burden.**

-I want documentation that doesn't fall out of date.
+I want documentation that has a low maintenance burden.
 I've tried to do this in a few ways:

 1. Document critical things, but minimally.

-2. Make as much of the documentation sourced from the code where it's much more likely to be updated and much easier to update.
+2. Make as much of the documentation sourced from the code, where it's much more likely to be updated and much easier to update.

    For example, instead of documenting all the arguments for a command line